chrsmutti/git-multi/README.md

 ## Usage

 ```
-Usage:
-  git-multi [OPTIONS]

-Application Options:
-  -w, --working-dir= set the working directory (default: .)
-      --no-group     do not group same outputs
+Usage of git-multi:
+  -d int
-  -d, --depth=       depth of folders to look into for git repositories
+    	depth of folders to look into for git repositories (default 1)
-                     (default: 1)
+  -no-color
-      --no-color     do not print color characters
+    	do not print color characters

-Help Options:
-  -h, --help         Show this help message
+  -no-group
+    	do not group same outputs
+  -w string
+    	set the working directory (default ".")
 ```

 If you have repositories ~/Projects/Repo1, ~/Projects/Repo2, ...: